-There’s only 24 hours in a day, no matter how much we sometimes wish there’d be more.
-Time management can be a struggle for anyone, but entrepreneurs have a special challenge because of the additional demands on their time and the direct correlation between productivity and income.
+There are only 24 hours in a day, no matter how much we sometimes wish there’d be more.
+Time management can be a struggle for anyone, but entrepreneurs have a unique challenge because of the additional demands on their time and the direct correlation between productivity and income.
 While there’s no way to make the days longer, using some tried and true time management tips can help you manage your entrepreneurial efforts and drive success without giving up personal time or time with loved ones.

 Get Next Steps

 Whether you have a meeting, phone call, or email exchange with a person, make sure you walk away from the interaction with a clear understanding of what comes next with due dates.
-This saves on follow ups later.
+This saves on follow-ups later.

 Parkinson’s Law states that work will expand to fill the time available.
 Given that, set shorter deadlines.
 You may miss a few now and then, but you won’t waste your valuable time.